Illustration: Bertrand Lachance

 - Use a children’s toothbrush with soft bristles.
 Change it as soon as the bristles start to bend.

 - Rinse the toothbrush after every use.

 - Let it air dry upright.
 Do not put a cap on it.

-- To prevent spreading germs, make sure it doesn’t touch other toothbrushes.
+- To prevent the spread of germs, make sure it doesn’t touch other toothbrushes.

-- Your child should have her own toothbrush and should not share it with anyone.
+- Make sure your child has her own toothbrush and doesn’t share it with anyone.

-Use only a small amount of fluoride toothpaste, about the size of a grain of rice.
+Use only a small amount of fluoride toothpaste: the size of a grain of rice is enough.